haingo-kenshjn/kaltura-demo/README.md

 # kaltura-demo

-Install mongodb & ngork to run at local
+Install mongodb & ngrok to run at local